 10. You Do Not Feel Safe

-Often, toxic marriages and partnerships merely have a negative impact on your emotional and mental health.
+Often, toxic marriages and partnerships merely hurt your emotional and mental health.
 Unfortunately, some relationships can also harm your physical health as well.
 If you do not feel safe, you are in a toxic relationship.

 Tips for Ending a Toxic Relationship

-While toxic friendships and work relationships are easy to end, it can be challenging to break up a toxic marriage.
+While toxic friendships and work relationships are easy to end, breaking up a toxic marriage can be challenging.
 Often, people spend years investing energy and resources into their marriage.

 They do not want to divide up the world they have carefully built, but there is no other way forward.

-Whether you are in a bad marriage or a toxic relationship with a married man, there are a few things you can do to take charge of your life again.
-You deserve to have a relationship with someone who can love and support you unconditionally.
+You deserve a relationship with someone who can love and support you unconditionally.
+Whether you are in a bad marriage or a toxic relationship with a married man, you can do a few things to take charge of your life.
 By using the following five tips, you can take the first step in taking back your life.

 1. Pay Attention to How They Behave

-Most likely, you have already noticed signs that this relationship is not right for you.
-If you are in an illicit affair, you have probably seen subtle lies or gestures that show how he really feels.
-You should pay attention to your partner’s body language, words and actions.
-These details will tell you how he really thinks and feels about your relationship.
+You likely have already noticed signs that this relationship is unsuitable for you.
+If you are in an illicit affair, you have probably seen subtle lies or gestures showing how he feels.
+You should pay attention to your partner’s body language, words, and actions.
+These details tell you how he thinks and feels about your relationship.

 2. Remember That People Do Not Change

 The same thing is true for any behavior.
 Your personality primarily develops before you turn 30 years old.
-While you will continue to learn and grow over the rest of your life, the main factors that make up your personality are already fairly stable by the age of 30.
+While you will continue to learn and grow over the rest of your life, the main factors that make up your personality are already reasonably stable by age 30.